jawadsiddiqui/java-backend-services/docs/design-pattern-prototype.md

 - Avoid costly creation
 - Avoid subclassing
-- Typcially doesn't use "new"
+- Typically doesn't use "new"
 - Often utilizes an interface
 - Usually implemented with a registry
 - Example: